cgat-developers/cgat-apps/doc/index.rst

 =======================================================

-CGAT is a collection of tools for the computational genomicist written in the Python language (currently Python 2.7 only).
+CGAT is a collection of tools for the computational genomicist written in the Python language (Should work with Python 2.7, but we only actively support Python 3.6+).
 The tools have been developed and accumulated in various genome projects (`Heger & Ponting, 2007`_, `Warren et al., 2008`_) and NGS projects (`Ramagopalan et al., 2010`_).
-The tools are continuously being developed as part of the `CGAT Training programme`_.
+The tools are in continuous development.
 The tools work from the command line, but can readily be installed within frameworks such as `Galaxy`_.

 The documentation below covers the script published in